-As a supplement to a recent event, I was fortunate to speak at I wanted to create a supplemental blog post on considering or expanding a career in SharePoint.
+I have updated this post to reflect the current state of change for a career in SharePoint and added other skills such as Power BI, Azure and Office 365 to the mix.
 My personal opinion, as with any career that you may choose, is that actually seeing someone perform the job and experiencing it yourself before you decide to invest in learning it is very important.
 Admittedly, I myself have started to jump on the bandwagon of careers that were in high demand before understanding what it really was all about.
 Although we all may not get to choose exactly what we do in life to earn a living, understanding if you will be somewhat happy and able to perform the job functions of a career are a reality that many of us do not consider.
 Hopefully this post will guide you in making an informed decision and enlighten you of the different careers currently available working with SharePoint technology.

 If you have made it this far reading my post, I will assume that you already have a general idea of what SharePoint is and that you are ready to make the next step about making a commitment to pursuing a SharePoint career (or at least part of it).
-If not you can do some quick reading and investigation on the WikipediA SharePoint page or at DiscoverSharePoint.com.
+If not you can do some quick reading and investigation on the WikipediA SharePoint page.

 Quick Overview of Career Opportunities & Benefits of a Career in SharePoint